 On completion of this course, the student will be able to:

-- Demonstrate in a book review and essay a detailed and critical command of the body of knowledge concerning themes and methods in contemporary history
+- Demonstrate a detailed and critical command of the body of knowledge concerning themes and methods in contemporary history

-- Demonstrate in a book review and essay an ability to analyse and reflect critically upon relevant scholarship concerning definitions and methods of contemporary history, primary and secondary source materials, and conceptual discussions about contemporary history
+- Analyse and reflect critically upon relevant scholarship concerning definitions and methods of contemporary history, primary and secondary source materials, and conceptual discussions about contemporary history

-- Demonstrate the ability to develop and sustain original scholarly arguments in oral and written form in seminar discussions, the book review, and the essay by independently formulating appropriate questions and utilising relevant evidence considered in the course
+- Develop and sustain original scholarly arguments in oral and written form by independently formulating appropriate questions and utilising relevant evidence considered in the course

-- Demonstrate in seminar discussions, presentations, and the book review and essay originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy
+- Demonstrate originality and independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers; and a considerable degree of autonomy

 |Geoffrey Barraclough, An Introduction to Contemporary History (1966)|